railsbridge-boston/railsbridge-boston/views/pre_workshop.markdown

 Download the [Railsbridge Virtual Machine](http://s3.amazonaws.com/railsbridgeboston/railsbridgevm-3.2.box).
-Just leave it in your Download folder.
+Just leave it in your Downloads folder.

 ## Linux